FG cautions against dormant oil blocks

 A total of 50 blocks are on offer for bid.

-16 onshore and 18 shallow water sites are in the Niger Delta.
+16 onshore and 18 shallow water respectively are in the Niger Delta.
 Four onshore each are in Anambra, Benue and Chad frontier basin, while one onshore is in the Benin frontier basin.

 Disclaimer